-Students may access more than 12,000 magazines, newspapers, and journals in online and print formats.
+Students may access more than 59,000 magazines, newspapers, and journals in online and print formats.
 The library incorporates numerous full-text databases into its collection, both specialized and general, through the Kentucky Virtual Library and the Appalachian College Association.
-Using the Internet, students and faculty members have 24-hour access to significant academic and learning resources within the library, in campus offices, in the residence halls, and at home.
-In addition to the databases, there are tailored library subjects guides for various areas of study.
+Students and faculty members have remote and 24-hour access to significant academic and learning resources.
+In addition to the databases, there are tailored library subjects guides, created by the library staff, for various areas of study.
+A full list of these guides can be found on the library's website.